-The Kasawari gas development project is located in the South China Sea, offshore Sarawak in Malaysia.
-The project is being developed by Petronas and the first gas from the field is expected to be produced in 2020.
+The Kasawari gas field is located in the South China Sea, offshore Sarawak, in Malaysia.
+It is being developed by Malaysian oil and gas company Petronas.

-The field is estimated to contain 3.2 trillion cubic feet (tcf) of natural gas resources and is expected to produce 660 million standard cubic feet per day (mmscfd) of gas and 3.5 million barrels of condensate per day.
+The field is estimated to contain 3.2 trillion cubic feet (tcf) of natural gas resources.
+It is expected to produce 900 million standard cubic feet per day (mmscfd) of gas and 3.5 million barrels of condensate per day.

 Kasawari gas field location

 The Kasawari gas field is located at a water depth of approximately 108m in block SK316 in Central Luconia Province, Malaysia.

 The field is situated approximately 200km away from the coast of Bintulu, Sarawak.

 Block SK316 in the Sarawak region also holds the NC3 and NC8 fields.

 The Kasawari gas field was discovered by Petronas in November 2011.
 Block SK316 hosts large-scale proven gas discoveries and exploration prospects with comparatively high levels of carbon dioxide content.